royhobbstn/bigQueryACS/README.md

 bash acs1115_bq.sh
 ```

-To avoid the unfortunate situation of the script dying when the terminal unexpectedly disconnects (trust me, it will!), I would advise running larger jobs through [screen](https://www.gnu.org/software/screen/manual/screen.html).
+**Warning:** To avoid the unfortunate situation of the script dying when the terminal unexpectedly disconnects (trust me, it will!), I would advise running larger jobs through [screen](https://kb.iu.edu/d/acuy).
 ```
 screen
 bash acs1115_bq.sh